What is Critical Power?

 If you want to analyze the results of a specific CP test or competition, you can select a date range of a single day.
 If your CP curve for the day stays below your personal bests or the model curve, then you know that you have not reached your full potential.
 On the other hand, if your CP curve touches the other two, then you have achieved new personal bests.
 You probably need to update your FTP and power zones in PerfectPace.

 In the top right corner of the chart, you will find the CP60 values of the three curves.
-Labeled as ‘FTP’ is the CP60 value of the model curve, ‘1h – all’ is your best CP60 ever, and ‘1h – date range’ is your CP60 in the selected date range.
+Labeled as ‘Model’ is the CP60 value of the model curve, ‘All workouts’ is your best CP60 ever, and ‘Date range’ is your CP60 in the selected date range.

 PerfectPace is the fastest growing training platform for triathletes, endurance athletes and trainer.
 Analyze your data, compare your activities of different sport types and find out in which sport you train the most.
 Where are your strength and weaknesses that might need special attention.
 Train, race and recover at your PerfectPace